Pairing taste and technology.

 “Everything we’ve done in the past, we couldn’t do it as quickly or as productively as what we’re doing today.
 We’ve just scratched the surface of the opportunities that iPad and apps can bring to the restaurant industry.”

-Nancy Schneid, Cofounder, Carmel Café & Wine Bar
+Nancy Schneid, Cofounder, Carmel Kitchen & Wine Bar

-Florida-based Carmel Café & Wine Bar offers a fresh approach to casual dining, with a modern Mediterranean menu and a comfortable, colourful environment that encourages guests to relax and linger.
-But the real innovation at Carmel Café is iPad.
-This rapidly expanding restaurant group uses iPad everywhere — from the dining room to the kitchen to the business office. iPad makes customer interactions, food preparation and other essential functions faster, simpler and more responsive.
+Florida-based Carmel Kitchen & Wine Bar offers a fresh approach to casual dining, with a modern Mediterranean menu and a comfortable, colorful environment that encourages guests to relax and linger.
+But the real innovation at Carmel Kitchen is iPad.
+This rapidly expanding restaurant group uses iPad everywhere — from the dining room to the kitchen to the business office. iPad makes customer interactions, food preparation, and other essential functions faster, simpler, and more responsive.

-“We began the concept of Carmel Café & Wine Bar with technology, innovation and creativity as part of our mission, and with iPad at the epicenter of everything,” says cofounder Nancy Schneid. “iPad provides a fabulous, interactive experience for our guests.
-It allows us to communicate, interact and do things in zero time.”
+“We began the concept of Carmel Kitchen & Wine Bar with technology, innovation, and creativity as part of our mission, and with iPad at the epicenter of everything,” says cofounder Nancy Schneid. “iPad provides a fabulous, interactive experience for our guests.
+It allows us to communicate, interact, and do things in zero time.”

 “With paper menus, every time you update the menu you have to do a major reprint.
 But with iPad, it happens within minutes.”

-Terry Ryan, President and Cofounder, Carmel Café & Wine Bar
+Terry Ryan, President and Cofounder, Carmel Kitchen & Wine Bar

 Less Paper, More Options